Woodhead line: Closure

-Having seen major investment in the 1950s, the line was controversially closed to passenger traffic on 5 January 1970.
-This was despite the Beeching Report earmarking the Hope Valley line for closure to passenger services instead.
-It was soon clear that Hope Valley route through Edale would be required to remain open for social and network reasons and could handle all Manchester–Sheffield passenger traffic.
-The Class 77 locomotives, used to haul passenger trains, were sold to the Netherlands Railways, where 1500 V DC electrification was the standard.
+Having seen major investment in the 1950s, the line was controversially closed to passenger traffic between Hadfield and Penistone on 5 January 1970.
+This was despite the Beeching Report earmarking the Hope Valley Line for closure to passenger services instead.
+It was determined that the Hope Valley route through Edale would be required to remain open for social and network reasons and would therefore need to handle all Manchester–Sheffield passenger traffic.
+The Class 77 locomotives, used to haul passenger trains, were sold to the Netherlands Railways, where 1500 V DC electrification was (and still is) the standard.

 By the late 1970s, a large part of the remaining freight traffic consisted of coal trains from Yorkshire to Fiddlers Ferry power station near Widnes, which required a change to diesel haulage for the final part of the journey.

 By the early 1980s, the combination of alternative available routes, an absence of passenger traffic since 1970 and a downturn in coal traffic across the Pennines, along with a need to eventually expensively upgrade or replace the non-standard electrical supply systems and Class 76 locomotives, resulted in the line's closure east of Hadfield.
 The last train operated on 18 July 1981 and the line was mothballed.
+Passenger trains from Huddersfield to Sheffield continued to use the line between Penistone and Sheffield, before being diverted to run via Barnsley in 1983.

 The tracks were lifted in the mid-1980s, ending any short-term hopes of reopening.
 Almost the entire line east of Hadfield has now been lifted, apart from a few short sections shared with other lines, notably at Penistone.
 The trackbed between Hadfield and the Woodhead Tunnel has currently been adapted as the Longdendale Trail for hikers and cyclists.